 Another “prescription” often referred to is from Proverb 31:6–7, “Give strong drink to the one who is perishing, and wine to those in bitter distress; let them drink and forget their poverty and remember their misery no more.”
 This is certainly not casual drinking, but medicinal for those in “bitter distress” even “perishing.”
 Some would even suggest these verses are sarcastic within context.
 The context makes it clear that this proverb is not condoning casual drinking either.
-Look at the verses before that prohibit drinking.
+The verses before that prohibit drinking.
 Proverb 31:4–5, “It is not for kings, O Lemuel, it is not for kings to drink wine, or for rulers to take strong drink, lest they drink and forget what has been decreed and pervert the rights of all the afflicted.”
 Again, casual drinking is not being permitted here.

 A Final Warning about Alcohol

 The Bible does not encourage or permit the use of alcohol.
 Isaiah exposed the priests and prophets of Israel who became drunks (Isa 28:7).
 Although, they were not to partake of wine in the service of God (Lev 10:9; Ezek 44:21; Jer 35).
 Even today, preachers and teachers consent to strong drink using prima facie arguments.
 However, church leaders must remain aware and not become addicted to wine (1 Tim 3:3).
 Strong drink and intoxicating wine does not have a positive position in the Scriptures.
 The Bible does not advocate or permit the drinking of alcoholic wine or any intoxicant.
 Ethyl alcohol is a toxin and a poison, and has no place in destroying our minds, ruining our self-control, and destroying bodies (1 Cor 6:19–20).
 Alcohol is a deceptive mocker.
 Solomon wrote, “Do not look on the wine when it is red, When it sparkles in the cup, When it swirls around smoothly; At the last it bites like a serpent, And stings like a viper.
 Your eyes will see strange things, And your heart will utter perverse things” (Prov 23:31–33).

 The CDC’s “Alcohol and Public Health” FAQs states,